bsmith89/strain-corr/doc/manuscript/manuscript.md

 genes from all species, the 2D histogram shows the joint distribution of prevalence estimated from reference genomes (x-axis) and inferred strains (y-axis).
-These independent estimates are highly concordant, with higher density along the 1-to-1 diagonal (dotted line).
+These independent estimates are highly concordant, with higher density along the diagonal.
 Dashed horizontal lines represent the thresholds defining core, shell, and cloud prevalence classes based on inferred strains. **(B)** Fraction of shell versus core genes in inferred strains.
 For each species (circle),